rohancme/zsh_history/README.md

 ### Backup and Restore ZSH history

-- Simple python script that can backup and restore your zsh history file to a sql db
+- Simple python script that can backup and restore your zsh history file to a sqlite db
 - Dedups commands, and prepends any commands that were in the db but not in the history file
 - Accepts a max length parameter
     - This does not truncate your existing file